Adelaide Youth Orchestra

 As the organisation’s lead ensemble, AdYO has the credentials to attract distinguished guest performers and conductors to join its concert programs.
 Most recently leading violinist Elizabeth Layton performed Chausson’s exquisite Poème for Violin and Orchestra.
 Other examples include Elgar’s Sea Pictures with mezzo-soprano Elizabeth Campbell, under the baton of Nicholas Braithwaite, and Rachmaninoff’s Rhapsody on a Theme by Paganini with star pianist Konstantin Shamray, led by guest conductor Luke Dollman.

 Concert repertoire is chosen to provide exhilarating programs for audiences whilst allowing our students to be challenged and given the most rewarding learning and performance experience possible.
 AdYO is committed to performing and programming Australian works.
 This has included the premiere of Calvin Bowman’s song cycle The Purple of Heaven, written specifically for the orchestra, and tenor, Robert Macfarlane.
 Other performances include works by Sculthorpe, Meale and Koehne.
-This year AdYO will perform Nexus for Symphony Orchestra and Jazz Quintet by Don Banks.
-Its fusion of jazz quintet and full orchestra is very exciting.
+This year AdYO will perform Three Miro Pieces by Richard Meale.

 Adelaide Youth Orchestra Ensembles